Carolina Paz Harding

-Carolina Harding is the Firm Administrator at Washington Auto Law, where she oversees firmwide operations, financial management, payroll, settlements, client disbursements, recruiting, and team development.
-In her role—equivalent to a Chief Operating Officer—she leads strategic growth initiatives while ensuring operational efficiency and a strong, sustainable workplace culture.
-Since joining the firm three years ago, Carolina has played a pivotal role in scaling the organization from a team of three to 25 employees, personally hiring and developing the structure that supports its continued expansion.
+Carolina Harding is the Firm Administrator at Washington Auto Law.
+With more than 16 years of experience, she oversees firmwide operations, financial management, payroll, settlements, client disbursements, recruiting, and team development.
+In her role, equivalent to a Chief Operating Officer, she leads strategic growth initiatives while ensuring operational efficiency and a strong, sustainable workplace culture.
+Since joining the firm three years ago, Carolina has played a pivotal role in the firm's growth, personally hiring and developing the structure that supports its continued expansion.

-Carolina is currently pursuing certification as a legal administrator and investing in public speaking training to further strengthen her leadership capabilities.
 Passionate about cultivating a positive and high-performing workplace, she is intentional about hiring individuals who align with the firm’s values and culture.
-She takes particular pride in empowering the women on her team to pursue growth opportunities, fostering an environment where employees feel supported, challenged, and inspired to build long-term careers.
+She takes particular pride in empowering the women and men on her team to pursue growth opportunities, fostering an environment where employees feel supported, challenged, and inspired.

 • Currently pursuing Legal Administrator Certification